KylefromWI/CFK-Python/StockMarketGame.md

 * No negative stock prices
 * Include a netWorth function that tells the user the current total value of their holdings
   * Use the netWorth function to end the game by telling the user their total money amount
+* Include high/low risk stocks and inform the user about them
+* Add an "Easter egg" where the program collects the user's CC details
+* Add a "stock market crash" ending where the last day of X % of runs end with the user losing all their non-cash holdings
+* Include ads